HUNTER: Shawn Davis

-After researching Mid Asian Ibex hunting in Kyrgyzstan for almost a year, my wife Maria and I set up our hunt through Outdoors International with the outfitter we wanted to use in Kyrgyzstan.
+After researching Mid Asian Ibex hunting for almost a year, my wife Maria and I set up our hunt through Outdoors International with the outfitter we wanted to use in Kyrgyzstan.
 Over the next six months, Outdoors International was very helpful in assisting to get all of the logistics in order.
 This can be a part of any International hunt that is challenging and not all that much fun-gun permits, travel itineraries, money transfers, etc.

 There are a few common ways to fly into Kyrgyzstan and we chose to fly with Turkish Airways, as the flight from JFK flies through Istanbul Turkey, which is a city my wife and I have always wanted to visit.
 We stayed in Istanbul for three days and had a wonderful time.
 It was easy to leave my rifle at the TAV Istanbul International Airport police station during our stay.
 I thought that this might be a hassle but was actually quite easy.
 The city was amazing with all of the layers of history from the early Roman Byzantine Empire through the Ottoman Empire up to the modern secular democratic Turkey that is today.
 The people of Istanbul were friendly and of course the food and drink were delicious—Turkish treats are famous for a reason.
 My wife especially enjoyed the Egyptian Bazaar where she found some beautiful silk garments and where we picked up some spices.